TannerHeartCare

 About cardiothoracic surgeon Omar Lattouf, MD, FACC, FACS

 Treating patients with heart disease is both a passion and a mission for cardiothoracic surgeon Omar Lattouf, MD, who loves being able to help very sick cardiac patients and send them back to their loved ones to live long and happy lives.
+Watch to learn about his approach to patient care.

 Saving Hearts, Changing Lives